MusabShk/MusabShk/README.md

 # Musab Shaikh

-An eager lerner and passionate web developer.
+An eager learner and passionate web developer.
 Building a user friendly experience with customized designs is what i always aim for.
 I also play a role of a digital media creator

 ### Skills and experience